-A California extended car warranty is different than in most states.
 What's not to love about living in California?
 We have the sun, the surf, the sand... ideal, I tell you, ideal!
 The one thing I could do with a little less of, however, is the driving; an extra hour or two on the road each day really takes its toll on you.
-Not to mention the toll it's taking on your vehicle, which is why it is important to make sure your California extended car warranty is one that you can trust.
+Not to mention the toll it's taking on your vehicle, which is why it is important to make sure your California extended car warranty or vehicle protection plan is one that you can trust.

 While looking for reliability, you will first want to make sure to purchase your protection from a trusted source.
-One of the things that makes the state of California unique is that the type of extended car warranty that you purchase will depend upon the source that you purchase it from.
+One of the things that makes the state of California unique is that the type of coverage that you purchase will depend upon the source that you purchase it from.
 There are two types of extended vehicle coverage (protection) in California:

 What it boils down to is that when you purchase an MBI policy, the underwriter behind it has had their rates and program parameters placed under a microscope by the California Department of Insurance; this is encouraging because they have obviously passed the test or the MBI policy wouldn't be there for you to purchase!
 When it comes to a VSC, however, the rates and program parameters are not governed by the DOI so you may not be getting the maximum value for your dollar and the peace of mind that accompanies it.